g0v-data/g0v-hackmd-archive/notes/4fL68bebTGi2J_iPfQM28g.md

 This is also the case in organizations that develop backend Node.js applications with the use of shared libraries.
 For instance, a SaaS provider and its various microservices, which share authentication and API client libraries, can use Lerna to handle the common libraries and version them in isolation.

-Lerna becomes even more useful in projects that envisage constant publishing to npm.
+It becomes even more useful in projects that envisage constant publishing to npm.
 Often open-source maintainers who are constructing JavaScript frameworks or utility libraries as a multi-organization effort utilize Lerna to deal with various packages that reside in the same repository without any hiccups in the release process.

 ## Implementing Lerna in a Project
 Suppose you are working on a SaaS product that consists of dozens of JavaScript libraries and services.
 The product contains the following components: A component library in React containing various reusable UI components, such as buttons, forms, and modals; A backend service created in Node.js that contains a common authentication microservice enabling secure communication between multiple services.
 A command-line interface for the deployment of applications and data migrations.
 Common utility libraries (like validation and API client libraries) are used by both the front-end and back-end.
 In this project, Lerna will come in handy in organizing multiple packages kept in the monorepo, making sure that shared libraries and interdependencies are all versioned, tested, and deployed properly.